HumairAK/gamedevlog/mixamo-blender-vertex-groups.md

 Being a Blender noob I find working work weights/vertex groups/armatures confusing as heck.
 Every time I import a Mixamo animation, I usually need to adjust the weights in Blender to fix up the animation.
 This is to serve as a quick reference on this workflow.

-> Note I'm still figuring this out so I don't recommend taking this stuff as gospel.
+> Note: I'm still figuring this out so I don't recommend taking this stuff as gospel.
+> If you want to learn more, I suggest reading the docs [here](https://docs.blender.org/manual/en/latest/modeling/meshes/properties/vertex_groups/introduction.html) and [here](https://docs.blender.org/manual/en/latest/animation/armatures/skinning/parenting.html)

 ### Vertex Groups